 Fife’s Safer Communities Team have staff who are trained by RoSPA and can carry out a free check your on your child car seat.

 Whether you are unsure over the fitting of your childs car seat or would just like peace of mind then please contact us.

-For more information or to arrange a check or speak to someone please
+We have no car seat clinics arranged at present but for more information or to arrange a check or speak to someone please

 phone 03451 55 55 55 ext 446161